MSzturc/obsidian-advanced-slides/docs/content/themes/_index.md

 	---

-By default advanced slides comes with a varity of diffrent highlight themes:
+By default advanced slides comes with a variety of different highlight themes:

 - zenburn (default)
 - monokai